 University provides awards which pay the difference between non-resident and Indiana resident tuition.
-The current value is approximately $10,242 annually for students taking 30 credit hours per year.
+The current value is valued at ore than $11,000 annually for students taking 30 credit hours per year.
 To be eligible applicants must meet one of the following criteria and live on campus for the first year*:

-Provides a tuition discount for out-of-state students equal to 120% of the in-state tuition rate (currently valued at $8,833.20 per year).
+Provides a tuition discount for out-of-state students equal to 120% of the in-state tuition rate (currently valued at more than $9,500 per year).
 To be eligible, applicants must meet one of the following criteria and live on campus for the first year*:

 Continue the Tradition Award

 Provides tuition waiver which will net out-of-state tuition down to in-state tuition rates.
 Non-Indiana residents who are admissible to USI and have a parent (biological or adopted) or grandparent that has earned a Bachelor’s, Masters or Doctorate degree from USI are eligible for this waiver.